eilbecklab/phenotipsbot/README.md

       patients.
     * The script will prompt for this value if it is not provided on the command line.
-* `--update`
-    * If this option is specified, values from the spreadsheet correspond to existing patients on the PhenoTips site.
-The spreadsheet must contain an external_id column to match patients on the spreadsheet with patients on the site.
 * `-y, --yes`
     * If this option is specified, the script does not ask for confirmation before performing any operations.